-As with most limited ingredient and specialty diets, this food sits at the higher end of the price spectrum but is well worth it for any owner with a bulldog who suffers from food allergies.
+As with most limited food ingredients and specialty diets, this dog food sits at the higher end of the price spectrum.
+Nevertheless, it is the best dog food for English bulldog suffering from skin allergies.

 #4.
 Canidae Pure Weight Management

-As a specialty food for allergies and weight control, we would expect this diet to be priced pretty high.
-But at just over midrange on the price scale, this food is practically a steal for all you get.
+As a specialty dog food for allergies and weight control, we would expect this diet to be priced pretty high.
+But at just over midrange on the price scale, this dog food is practically a steal for all you get.